Top 10 Web Design Elements to Pay Attention to

 Image: MailChimp’s website ticks all the boxes when it comes to delivering a powerful CTA.

-Thanks for checking out our list of the 10 most important website design elements that you should pay attention to in 2021!
+Thanks for checking out our list of the 10 most important website design elements that you should pay attention to!